Items filtered by date: February 2025

 It is always best to inform your healthcare professional of any concerns you may have regarding your feet, especially for diabetic patients.
 Early treatment and routine foot examinations are keys to maintaining proper health, especially because severe complications can arise if proper treatment is not applied.

-If you have any questions please feel free to contact our offices located in Chalfont, Doylestown, and Hatboro, PA .
+If you have any questions please contact our offices located in Chalfont, Doylestown, and Hatboro, PA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Sports Injuries That Affect the Feet